yyl/ComputeSimilarity/README.md

 As I said, unlike normal document similarity computation, in which documents are already given, here we need to find appropriate source to reprensent each hashtag.
 This also makes the computation interesting; I spend most of my effort on this:

 - I firstly start with texts of tweets, instead of entities, for each tag, with the amount of tweets being fixed to 2000.
 I DID NOT remove links, entities, emojis etc as I suspect they play a role in representing hashtags too
-- Then I remove `rt` as a token for every tag because of better accuracy I found in my experiment
+- Then I remove `rt` as a token for every tag because of better accuracy I found in [my experiment](https://github.com/yyl/ComputeSimilarity#0411-530-7pm)
-- The choice of 2000 as amount of tweets is arbitrary, therefore I did some experiments attempting to find optimal choice of `n`, that is, the number of tweets after which the accuracy/# of unique tokens start converging.
+- The choice of 2000 as amount of tweets is arbitrary, therefore I did [some experiments](https://github.com/yyl/ComputeSimilarity#0412-11pm-1230am) attempting to find optimal choice of `n`, that is, the number of tweets after which the accuracy/# of unique tokens start converging.
 The experiment fails to find convergence within my range.
 - Eventually I discovered entities could be a better source for hashtags comparison.
-The result speaks itself.
+The [result](https://github.com/yyl/ComputeSimilarity#0413-330-4pm) speaks itself.

-**!!**Things I wish I could do given more time,
+**Things I wish I could do given more time**

+- measure the performance of my calculator
 - compute similarity scores for more hashtags!
 - find the optimal convergent point for the number of tweets processed!
     - I suspect there might not be an optimal point for all tags